Duggireddy-Reddy-Prasanna/duggireddy-reddy-prasanna.github.io/_pages/about.md

 - **Adsorption–desorption kinetics** of chemical solutes in porous media
 - **Solute transport modeling** under saturated and variably saturated flow conditions

-I have presented my research at both national (Israel) and international platforms, including multiple appearances at the **EGU General Assembly**, and have contributed to peer-reviewed publications, including a **book chapter on traditional water purification methods**.
+I have presented my research at both national (Israel) and international platforms, including multiple appearances at the **European General Assembly**, and have contributed to peer-reviewed publications, including a **book chapter on traditional water purification methods**.
 Additional first-author manuscripts are currently in preparation or under review.

 In parallel to my research, I maintain a strong interest in **geopolitics**, with a particular focus on its influence on **global trade**, **sustainability transitions**, and **resource governance**.
 I have pursued certifications in **data analysis (Python, R)**, **machine learning**, **solute transport modeling (HYDRUS 1D/2D/3D)**, and **ESG (Environmental, Social, and Governance) frameworks**, reflecting my interdisciplinary approach to scientific inquiry.